Fake projective planes

-We recall that $G(k_v)$ contains a hyperspecial parahoric subgroup if and only if $v$ is unramified in $\ell$ and $G$ is quasi-split at $v$ (i.\,e., it contains a Borel subgroup defined over $k_v$).
-Let $\cT$ be the set of nonarchimedean places $v$ of $k$ such that $P_v$ is {\it not} a hyperspecial parahoric subgroup of $G(k_v)$ and the latter contains such a subgroup, and also the places $v$ such that $P_v$ is an Iwahori subgroup of $G(k_v)$.
-Then $\cT$ is finite, and for any nonarchimedean $v\not\in\cT,$ $\Xi_{\Theta_v}$ is trivial. $\cT$ contains the set $\cT_0$ of nonarchimedean places of $k$ where $G$ is anisotropic.
+We recall that hyperspecial parahoric subgroups of $G(k_v)$ are conjugate to each other under $\overline{G}(k_v)$, see [Ti2, 2.5], and $G(k_v)$ contains a hyperspecial parahoric subgroup if and only if $v$ is unramified in $\ell$ and $G$ is quasi-split at $v$ (i.\,e., it contains a Borel subgroup defined over $k_v$).
+Let $\cT$ be the set of nonarchimedean places $v$ of $k$ such that in the collection $(P_v)_{v\in V_f}$ under consideration, $P_v$ is not maximal, and also all those $v$ which are unramified in $\ell$ and $P_v$ is not hyperspecial.
+Let $\cT_0$ be the subset of $\cT$ consisting of places where the group $G$ is anisotropic.
+Then $\cT$ is finite, and for any nonarchimedean $v\not\in\cT,$ $\Xi_{\Theta_v}$ is trivial.
 We note that every place $v\in \cT_0$ splits in $\ell$ since an absolutely simple anisotropic group over a nonarchimedean local field is necessarily of {\it inner} type $A_n$ (another way to see this is to recall that, over a local field, the only central simple algebras which admit an involution of the second kind are the matrix algebras).
 We also note that every absolutely simple group of type $A_2$ defined and isotropic over a field $K$ is quasi-split (i.\,e., it contains a Borel subgroup defined over $K$).
 1mm